zailfyer/Icarus_Mods/README.md

 * Now you can drop in to a prospect with a bed!

 # Zailfyers 100 Level Cap
-* incresed level cap to 100
+* Incresed level cap to 100
-* incresed tallent points to 150 gaining points the same after level 60 as you did up to 60
+* Increased talent points to 150 gaining points the same after level 60 as you did up to 60
-* incresed solo talent points to 50 gaining the same after level 60 as you did up to 60
+* Increased solo talent points to 50 gaining the same after level 60 as you did up to 60

 ***NOTES***
-* if you have played alot after reaching level 60 this mod will take that expience in to acount when installed putting you at the appropriate level
+* If you have played a lot after reaching level 60 this mod will take that expience in to account when installed putting you at the appropriate level
-* it is posible that you will instantly be at level 100. if you would like to have the expierence of leveling up thrue the levels as I did, you can edit your charecters xp value to roghly 5472000. this will put your charactor most of the way thru level 60.
+* It is posible that you will instantly be at level 100.
+If you would like to have the expierence of leveling up through the levels as I did, you can edit your characters xp value to roughly 5,472,000.
+This will put your character most of the way through level 60.
-* the file containing your charactors xp value shold be located C:\Users\:Username:\AppData\Local\Icarus\Saved\PlayerData\:IDNumber:\Characters.json
+* The file containing your characters xp value should be located C:\Users\:Username:\AppData\Local\Icarus\Saved\PlayerData\:IDNumber:\Characters.json
-* use the points as soon as you get them to avoid losing them.
+* Use the points as soon as you get them to avoid losing them.
 I think the next level up would give them back again but have not tested this.

-# Zailfyers Building Alterations
+# Zailfyers Animal Feeds
-* Increases durability of aluminum buildings
-* Increases insulation of aluminum buildings
-* Increases wind and tree resistance of aluminum buildings
-* Increases stability of aluminum buildings
-* Changes recipe of aluminum building peices to use aluminum ingots insted of ore
-* swaps the stats for scoria with scoria brick and clay brick making brick better than stone but not as good as concrete
+* Adds 3 new animal feeds
+* Grass Animal Feed
+	* grants a modifyer for increased health regeneration for a short time
+* Maize
+	* grants a modifyer for increased health and health regeneration as well as feeds more than the other feeds
+* Carrot Treats
+	* grants a short term modifyer that increases stamina, health, and stamina regeneration as well as buff the mounts speed

 # Zailfyers Armor
 * Cloth added reduced water consumption and heat resistance